Mom claims toilet cleaner spill killed her 5-year-old: police

 Detectives say 27-year-old Priscilla Nicole Torres wrapped her 5-year-old daughter, Sierra Patino, in a blanket and put her in a closet.

-Detectives say her first story to them, however, detailed an accident with chemicals: a bottle of toilet cleaner fell in the bathtub where she was giving her daughter a bath.
+Detectives say Torres' first story to them detailed an accident with chemicals: a bottle of toilet cleaner reportedly fell in the bathtub where she was giving Sierra a bath.
 She claimed her daughter's face started peeling, and she died the next day.

-Her next story, something along the same lines according to investigators, but she went back on her word that she was bathing Sierra.
-Instead, it was her boyfriend.
+Her next story was along the same lines, according to investigators, but Torres reportedly went back on her word that she was bathing Sierra.
+Instead, she said that it was her boyfriend.

-"Her boyfriend offered to give the child a bath while the defendant made dinner," she allegedly told police.
-"The door was closed and upon opening the door, she observed her boyfriend with the daughter, in which she already... she said daughter was exhibiting chemical burns to her extremities, also some redness and bruises to forehead."
+"Her boyfriend offered to give the child a bath while the defendant made dinner," authorities explained.
+"The door was closed and upon opening the door, she observed her boyfriend with the daughter ...
+She said daughter was exhibiting chemical burns to her extremities, also some redness and bruises to forehead."

 Torres, according to detectives, ultimately stated that she wrapped her daughter in the blanket and put her in the closet, where she stayed for six days.

-At this point, detectives are awaiting an autopsy report, which they hope will offer them the truth as to what happened to this innocent little girl.
+Detectives are awaiting an autopsy report, which they hope will offer them the truth as to what happened to little Sierra.

 Torres' bond was set at $50,000.